teeworlds/documentation/support/faq.md

 **A:** Probably something has gone wrong with the config.
 The easiest thing to try is deleting the `settings.cfg`.
 See [Client Config](../client_config.md) to find the configuration file.

-**Q: I have Graphical errors, white and rainbow textures, low FPS etc**
+**Q: I have Graphical errors, white and rainbow textures, low FPS, etc.**

 **A:** Try these following solutions: